 Whether you’re Papa’s Car Lot sitting on 1 acre or a corporate mega-store spanning multiple lots, you can boost your bottom line with accessory sales.
 It’s that simple.
 Accessories are a multi-billion dollar industry, largely unaffected by the pandemic.
 Selling them at the point of sale is a proven method of increasing PNVR.
 The caveat is this: dealerships who pitch accessories chaotically will stumble into success on occasion and overall miss the mark.
 A successful accessory program requires a process catered to your store.
 The good news—dealerships are quite accustomed to a process.
 While the exact flow will vary from store to store, many best practice fundamentals remain the same.

 The rapid adoption of automotive digital retailing kept the doors open for many stores in 2020.
-Raking in over $230 billion, experts predict explosive growth in digital retailing throughout the decade.
+Raking in over $230 billion, experts predict explosive growth in automotive digital retailing throughout the decade.
 Today, it's more important than ever to outfit your website with advanced digital retailing capabilities to cater to the masses online.
 Digital retailing is more than pictures of a car and a contact form; it's the ability to buy a car from start to finish online.
-Dealerships are no longer able to avoid digital retailing if they want to compete in the market.
-As the industry adapts, dealerships can avoid common mistakes that will affect their DR sales.

 Over half of customers (approximately 62%) stop doing business with a company because of bad customer service.